Avian Influenza Guidelines for Slaughter Establishments

-The Ministry is transitioning all existing Class A and B slaughter establishment licences to Abattoir licences.
+All existing Class A and B slaughter establishment licences have been transitioned to Abattoir licences.

 Regional health authorities will continue to provide oversight of further processing and retail sales to the public.

-Provincial abattoir licences will be available throughout the province.
-These establishments are permitted to slaughter and are required to have a trained Meat Inspection Program Inspector present to inspect animals before and after slaughter.
+Provincially licensed abattoirs are found throughout the province.
+These establishments are permitted to slaughter and are required to have a Meat Hygiene Inspector present to inspect animals before and after slaughter.

 Meat produced in licensed abattoirs can only be sold within the province.